 The biggest (and most obvious) difference between Visa and Mastercard is that they operate on totally separate payment networks.

 While a bank might issue both Visa and Mastercard branded cards, they are processed using different systems.
 This means that a cardholder cannot use a Visa card at a merchant that only offers Mastercard and vice versa.
-Over the years, this has led to both card companies pursuing exclusive partnerships with retailers in an effort to gain market share.
-Costco Wholesale, for example, only accepts Visa cards.
+Over the years, this has led to both card companies pursuing exclusive partnerships with major retailers.
+Note that some large retailers pursue exclusive deals (like Costco did with Visa for many years) or negotiate extreme discounts to minimize fees.

 Rewards and benefits

-Although the overarching structure of its card tiers is the same, Visa offers slightly more benefits for its lower-level credit cards than Mastercard does, which reserves the best perks for its premium cards.
+Although the overarching structure of its card tiers is the same, some financial comparisons show Visa offering slightly stronger travel or purchase benefits for its mid-tier products compared to Mastercard’s comparable offerings.
 This being said, most of the standard features, such as price protection and warranty protection, are fairly comparable between card companies.

 They have different fee structures